 - Situation 1 – Absences while accompanying a family member who is a Canadian citizen

-Section E – Consent to Disclose Information
+Sections E and F – Consent to Disclose Information and Statement of Consent

 - History of entries into Canada